solomontmathew/HealthChatAssistant/README.md

 Download both files into a new folder/directory. cd into that folder and run streamlit run main.py.
 Make sure you have python and streamlit installed.
 Dependencies/libraries utilized should be attached in a separate requirements.txt.

-In app.py, when importing functions/agents from mainTest, please change the from main to from mainTest, so that you will be able to access the necessary functions.